 Repotting jade plants gives the root ball a little extra space to grow and thrive.
-Evergreen jade plants (Crassula ovata) grow outdoors in U.S. Department of Agriculture plant hardiness zones 11 and 12, but you can grow them as indoor plants anywhere.
+Depending on species, evergreen jade plants (Crassula spp.) grow outdoors year-round in U.S. Department of Agriculture plant hardiness zones 9 through 12, but you can grow them as indoor plants anywhere.
 Jade plants can go years without repotting.
 Move a jade plant to a new container only if the plant becomes top-heavy or begins to lift out of its old pot.

 Video of the Day

 For young plants, repotting jade plants every two to three years is ideal to help with growth.
 For older plants, repotting only needs to happen every four or five years in most cases.
 The ideal time for repotting jade plants is in the early spring months just before or as new growth is starting.

 Jade plants prefer a tight-fitting pot, so choose a new container only slightly wider than the diameter of the root ball.
 Look for a pot that's only about 2 inches wider than the root ball to avoid getting too large of a container.